RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-management-overview.md

 - A conditional expression defines the completion logic of a stage, using the information in the Case File.

 - Stages can be conditionally triggered (started) via an expression.
-This allows for dynamically, data-driven, activation of stages.
+This allows for dynamically, data-driven, activation of stages

 ## Dynamic Activities

 In the context of Case Management means that the process definition that is behind a Case has no such dynamic activities.
 You can add this type of activities when the case is started and running, they are discretionary activities.
 Some characteristics of Dynamic Activities are:

-- Cases are not structured, they are dynamic and provide room for dynamic tasks
+- Cases are dynamic and provide the ability to add dynamic tasks at runtime.
-- Since dynamic tasks do not have data output definition there is only one way to put output from task/subprocess to the process instance - by name.
-This means the name of the returned output of a task must match by name process variable to be mapped.
+- Since dynamic tasks do not have a data output definition, there is only one way to pass the output from task/subprocess to the case instance, i.e. by name.
+This means that the name, or key, of the returned output of a task must match the name of the process variable to which the output should be mapped.
-- Dynamic activities are
+- Dynamic activities are:

-   - user task
+   - user tasks
-   - service task
+   - service tasks
    - sub process - reusable